signalfx/splunk-otel-ios/frameworkInstructions.md

 ## 1. Check build settings

-Clone the splunk-otel-ios repo onto your local environment and open the SplunkRumWorkspace.xcworkspace file in XCode.
-Navigate to the Build Settings tab on the SplunkOtel target and ensure the following two settings are set:
+Clone the `splunk-otel-ios` repo and open the `SplunkRumWorkspace.xcworkspace` file in Xcode.
+Navigate to the **Build Settings** tab on the `SplunkOtel` target and make sure the following settings are present:

 * Skip Install: No
 * Build Libraries for Distribution: Yes